vinodsupnekar/ImageLibrary/README.md

 4. I have used prefetching mechanism of Collectionview to make loading content into cells smoother.

-5. Unwanted api/disk calls are cancelled in not needed when view goes out of view of user.
+5. Unwanted backend api calls are cancelled in not needed when view goes out of view of user.